How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 Pros:

-• You can take your time and take as many photos as needed until you get the result you want.
+- You can take your time and take as many photos as needed until you get the desired result.
 This reduces the risk of having an ID photo where you look horrible.
 Photo services can advertise that they will retake the photo until you’re satisfied.
 However, think about the situation.
 How many times do you feel comfortable asking them to retake the photo?
 Probably less times than you would try at home.

 Cons:

-• It can be more convenient to take the photo at a booth or a studio near your usual daily route.
+- Taking the photo at a booth or studio near your usual daily route can be more convenient.

-Are you worried if your self-taken photo will get accepted?
+Are you worried about whether your self-taken photo will get accepted?

 Requirements for an ID photo can be divided into three categories: